locationtech/geomesa/docs/user/cli/ingest.rst

 The ``--run-mode`` argument can be used to run ingestion locally or distributed (using map/reduce).
 Note that in order to run in distributed mode, the input files must be in HDFS.
 By default, input files on the local filesystem will be ingested in local mode, and input files in HDFS will be ingested in distributed mode.
+If using the ``distributedcombine`` mode, multiple files will be processes by each mapper up to the limit specified by ``--split-max-size``.

 The ``--threads`` argument can be used to increase local ingest speed.
 However, there can not be more threads than there are input files.
 The ``--threads`` argument is ignored for distributed ingest.

 The ``--split-max-size`` argument can be used to control the amount of data each mapper processes.
-This is useful when input files are small and starting a mapper for each one becomes prohibitive or slow.
+This is useful when used in conjunction with the DistributedCombine ``--run-mode`` and if input files are small or starting a mapper for each one becomes prohibitively slow.
 For example, if you have 100 5MB files then a setting of 100000000 (100MB) would schedule 5 mappers.

 .. _src-list:

 The ``--src-list`` argument is useful when you have more files to ingest than the command line will allow you to specify.
-This file instructs the GeoMesa to treat input files as, new line separated, file lists.
+This file instructs GeoMesa to treat input files as new-line-separated file lists.
 As this makes it very easy to run ingest jobs that can take days it's recommended to split lists into reasonable chunks that can be completed in a couple hours.